Rafael O'Ferrall: Military career

-Outside of his military roles, he was a member of the Labor Department Employer Committee in Carolina, Puerto Rico (1998) and member of the Course Design Committee at the University of Puerto Rico's Business Management School (1999).
+Outside of his military roles, he was a member of the Labor Department Employer Committee in Carolina, Puerto Rico (1998) and member of the course design committee at the University of Puerto Rico's Business Management School (1999).

 In May 2000, he became Operations Officer S-3, of the 101st Troop Command and in June 2001, the Temporary Additional Duty at Headquarters, State Area Command.
 From July 2001 to July 2002, O'Ferrall continued his military academic education and became the first Puerto Rican to attend the United States Army War College/ Senior Service College at Harvard University; upon completion, he was reassigned to Headquarters, State Area Command as Logistics Staff Officer and in September 2002 as Director, Secretary General Staff.

-In October 2002, he was promoted to the rank of colonel and in February 2003, he was sent to Fort Bragg, North Carolina where he first served as Deputy Brigade Commander and later as Brigade Commander of Task Force Guardian Mariner, XVIII Airborne Corp, which conducted operations in support of Operation Iraqi Freedom / Operation Noble Eagle.
+In October 2002, he was promoted to the rank of colonel and in February 2003, he was sent to Fort Bragg, North Carolina, where he first served as deputy brigade commander and later as brigade commander of Task Force Guardian Mariner, XVIII Airborne Corps, which conducted operations in support of Operation Iraqi Freedom / Operation Noble Eagle.
 O'Ferrall managed and directed mobile security teams to complete over 242 security missions aboard 173 Military Sealift Command ships, ensuring the safe and timely delivery of over 500000000 sqft of war fighting equipment and supplies essentials to United States Central Command.

-In 2004, O'Ferrall attended the Executive Seminar Anti-Terrorism/Force Protection, Level IV, at Washington D.C. and the United States Navy, Commanding Officer Anti-Terrorist/Force Protection Course, Level III at Norfolk, Virginia.
+In 2004, O'Ferrall attended the Executive Seminar Anti-Terrorism/Force Protection, Level IV, at Washington, D.C., and the United States Navy, Commanding Officer Anti-Terrorist/Force Protection Course, Level III at Norfolk, Virginia.
 Upon the completion of the courses he was assigned to the 92nd Infantry Brigade Separate in Puerto Rico as Deputy Brigade Commander and in September 2004 as Director Military/Civilian at the Joint Force Headquarters.
 In 2005, O'Ferrall served in the Board of Directors of the Chamber of the Food Industries Marketing and Distribution Association in Puerto Rico.
 During his stint at the Joint Force Headquarters from April 2006 to December 2008, O'Ferrall served in various positions, among them as Director for Operations J-3, Director for Intelligence J-2 and Assistant Adjutant General-Army/Deputy Commanding General (Army).
 In this assignment he was responsible for the training, readiness, personnel, and other areas of the Puerto Rico Army National Guard.
 He also served in the Board of Directors of the Puerto Rico Economic Development Alliance (2007) and in the Board of Directors of the Puerto Rico Manufacturers Association from 2006 to the present.
 In 2008 attended the Joint Task Force Commander Training Course, United States Northern Command at Peterson Air Force Base in Colorado Springs, Colorado, he was promoted to the rank of brigadier general.

+In 2018 Rafael O'Ferrall was inducted to the Puerto Rico Veterans Hall of Fame.